MicrosoftLearning/AI-102-AIEngineer/Instructions/13-bot-framework.md

 One of the key benefits of the Azure Bot Service is the ability to deliver your bot through multiple *channels*.

-1. In the Azure portal, on the page where you were previously testing your Bot, select **Channels**.
+1. In the Azure portal, on the page where you were previously testing your Bot, select **Connect to Channels**.
 2. Note that the **Web Chat** channel has been added automatically, and that other channels for common communication platforms are available.
 3. Next to the **Web Chat** channel, click **Edit**.
 This opens a page with the settings you need to embed your bot in a web page.
 To embed your bot, you need the HTML embed code provided as well as one of the secret keys generated for your bot.
 4. Copy the **Embed code**.